JoshGlasson/JoshsBlog/content/2020-07-24 creating-the-blog.md

 ```
 </div>

-This meant that any time I pushed or merged to master, it would kick of this action, which will build and deploy my project into my gh-pages branch, where GitHub Pages reads the data from.
+This meant that any time I pushed or merged to master, it would kick off this action, which will build and deploy my project into my gh-pages branch, where GitHub Pages reads the data from.

 <div id="imageDiv">
   <figure>